Online fraud protection

 Protecting your password

-Your ATB Online banking password is your key to accessing your accounts.
+Your ATB Personal banking password is your key to accessing your accounts.
 Here are some tips to keep your password safe:

 - Don’t give your password to anyone—not even to your financial institution or Internet service provider.